StillAbeginnerr/StillAbeginnerr/README.md

 ---

-## Hobbies
+### 🎒 Hobbies

-- Solo Backpacking and Trekking, Recently visited David Scott Trail.
+  - Solo backpacking and trekking; recently visited the David Scott Trail.
-- Poetry and Reading, The Courage to be disliked is what i wanna recommend.
+  -	Poetry and reading; I highly recommend The Courage to Be Disliked.
   - Haha!
-Many More to drop ^_^
+Many more to explore! ^_^

 ---